 If you Google, “pineapple sangria recipe,” you’ll see lots of variations.
 Some contain white wine, coconut rum, and pineapple juice to yield a white sangria.
 You’ll also find alcoholic drinks with prune juice for darker sangrias.

 But here we’re chatting about how to make prune juice sangria that’s non-alcoholic!
 The recipe is made with Sunsweet prune juice and contains a delicious rosemary sangria syrup.

 Maybe you’ve never had prune juice in a mocktail.
-Well, now’s the time to start drinking prune juice in your nonalcoholic drinks!
+Well, now’s the time to start drinking prune juice in your nonalcoholic drinks, including this pineapple sangria!